Research

 Diabetes Care and Delivery

-Divisional researchers are also focused on improving diabetes care delivery, self-management, and outcomes across diverse populations, with an emphasis on translating evidence-based interventions into community and clinical settings.
+Divisional researchers are focused on improving diabetes care delivery, self-management, and outcomes across diverse populations, with an emphasis on translating evidence-based interventions into community and clinical settings.
 Studies investigate models such as the Patient-Centered Medical Home and telemedicine programs to enhance care for adults with type 2 diabetes at high risk of complications.
-Researchers also examine strategies to integrate family and health supporter involvement, optimize transitions between inpatient and outpatient care, and deliver effective diabetes education and self-management support.
+Researchers are also examining strategies to integrate family and health supporter involvement, optimize transitions between inpatient and outpatient care, and deliver effective diabetes education and self-management support.
 Large-scale clinical trials and quality improvement initiatives further explore lifestyle interventions, sleep disorder management, and the social determinants of diabetes outcomes, all with the goal of developing scalable, practical approaches to improve the health and well-being of people living with diabetes.

 Mechanisms of Metabolic Aging

 At the Aging Institute, faculty are examining the fundamental mechanisms linking metabolism, cellular stress, and biological rhythms to aging and age-related disease.
 Studies investigate both the classical 24-hour circadian clock and recently discovered 12-hour cell-autonomous rhythms that regulate gene expression, inter-organelle communication, and metabolic homeostasis.
-Work spans molecular, cellular, and organismal approaches to understand how fluctuations in metabolites, organelle function, and nutrient sensing influence tissue health and systemic physiology.
+Work spans molecular, cellular, organismal and human studies to understand how fluctuations in metabolites, organelle function, and nutrient sensing influence tissue health and systemic physiology.
 Using model systems such as mice and Drosophila alongside human-relevant techniques, researchers explore how disruptions in metabolic and rhythmic processes contribute to frailty, disease progression, and the aging process, with the ultimate goal of identifying interventions that preserve cellular function and delay age-associated pathologies.

 Molecular Mechanisms of Diabetes and Obesity